 The fact of the case is that the judge will see that extra marijuana as something to further punish the defendant for having on the premise of his or her property that pertains to this sentencing.
 Small factors like this that didn’t even relate directly to the original arrest can add years to a sentence that can cause people to spend the rest of their life in federal prison, based on extra details don’t specifically connect to the case at hand.

 How to Minimize Relevant Conduct From Being Introduced

 Having an experienced federal defense lawyer to prevent relevant conduct from being included in your sentencing is critical to reducing a sentence at all costs.
-If you or know someone you know is at risk in a federal criminal case, contact federal defense lawyer Karren Kenney at 1(855) 505-5588 immediately to start the fight to defending your rights today!
+If you or know someone you know is at risk in a federal criminal case, contact federal defense lawyer Karren Kenney at 1(855) 505-5588 immediately to start the fight to defend your rights today!